l-manoj/core-webapis/README.md

 dotnet run (to test from host on port 8080)

 Above steps to build and publish inside a conatiner can be automated using the Dockerfile and .dockerignore files
+NOTE: Be mindful of content root when building images without source code